 “People modify their behaviors to more closely align with others,” said Stephanie Borrie.
 Check out more of Borrie’s insights in a recent piece in TIME, entitled “You asked: What is Vocal Fry?”
 Found at: www.time.com/5006345/what-is-vocal-fry/

 We have a new paper coming out in the Journal of Voice.
 This paper is based on work led by graduate student, Michelle Parker.
 The study examines how the use of vocal fry in the speech of young American women influences listener judgements of speaker intelligence and likeability by taking into account the surrounding acoustic-prosodic context.
 Michelle will also be presenting on this work at the Psychonomics conference in Vancouver later this year.

 Human Interaction Lab graduate student, Camille Wynn, presented a poster at the American Speech-Language-Hearing Association Convention in Philadelphia (Nov, 2016) on her work examining speech rate entrainment in children and adults with Autism Spectrum Disorder.
 She also presented this work at the recent 2017 USU Student Research Symposium and was awarded first place for her oral presentation.
 Great work, Camille!

 We have been awarded an NIH NIDCD R21 Award to fund our project on developing a computational model of conversational entrainment in clinical populations.
-Stephanie Borrie (Principal Investigator) and Visar Berisha (Co-Investigator). ($300,000).
+Stephanie Borrie (PI) and Visar Berisha (Co-I).
 Speech rhythm entrainment in the context of dysarthria.
 National Institute of Health, National Institute of Deafness and other Communication Disorders Research Award.
 Grant period: 03/01/17 – 02/28/20.